joeappleton18/web_technologies_notes/README.md

 # Welcome Web Technologies CDA404
 Welcome to Web Technologies, delivered by me Joe Appleton!
 As the name suggests this unit will be introducing you to the technologies used to power web-based applications.
-Globally the internet has become intertwined in our lives, we of course deeply familiar with it.
-However, as an application developer, I take a different view and after this course, I hope you will too.
+Globally the internet has become intertwined in our lives.
 I see the internet as a platform for delivering sophisticated applications.
 Furthermore, on a philosophical level, I see software applications as a means to solve problems.
 Herein lies is why the internet from a developers perspective is such an exciting prospect.
-We get to solve problems (write applications) and distribute the global platform that is the internet.
+We get to solve problems (write applications) and distribute to the global platform that is the internet.

 # Teacher and Teaching Focus